jeffreyc86/youtravel/README.md

 ### Video Pages

 Clicking on a particular video thumbnail takes the user to the video's page.
 This page includes the video itself, as well as current comments and likes.
-Users can play the video, like the video, and add a comment to the list of comments.
+Users can play the video, like the video, and add a comment.

 <img src="./assets/video-comment.gif" alt="video page" width="800"/>